 Experiencing the colorful Gasa Tshechu

-Religious festivals in Bhutan are called “tsechus” or “dromches” and are important community events celebrating the spiritual.
+Religious festivals in Bhutan are called “tshechus” or “dromches” and are important community events celebrating the spiritual.
 The local language is Dzongkha and “tshechus” literally means the tenth day of the month.
 Festivals are held roughly around this time in the Bhutanese calendar.
-Visitors who attend are treated to an experience of the music and dance that inspire the Bhutanese way of life, and that celebrate their tradition, their faith and community.
+Visitors who attend are treated to an experience of music and dance that inspire the Bhutanese way of life, and that celebrate their tradition, their faith and community.
 Locals come in traditional clothing: “ghos” worn by men and “kiras” worn by women.

 Buddhism is a heavy influence in the Bhutanese tradition and culture.
-The Gasa Tshechu has evolved over the centuries as a way to convey ancient legends and reinforce the values of the people.
+The Gasa Festival has evolved over centuries as a way to convey ancient legends and reinforce the values of the people.
 Stories are told through dance – some of them can be quite moving – where men performing the dances wear brightly colored costumes and masks.
 The dances are carefully choreographed.
 They are often meant to invoke certain deities, who then are charged with removing the sins and ill will of all who attend the festival.

 The Tshechu Legend